Instant Pot Beans Chart—The Ultimate Guide & Cooking Time Table

 How Can I Add More Flavor to My Beans?

 • Call in the Kombu – Many people swear by the addition of kombu, a dried seaweed.
-The amino acids in a 4 inch strip is supposed to help soften the beans, make them more digestible, and also give a tasty quality to the cooked beans.
+The amino acids in a 4-inch strip are supposed to help soften the beans, make them more digestible, and also give a tasty quality to the cooked beans.

 • Cayenne for an Extra Kick – To spice things up, add ½ teaspoon (or to your liking) of cayenne pepper to the mix or chop up some fresh hot peppers and throw them in with the beans before cooking.
 That’ll take it up a notch!